cgd306948366/PoseView/README.md

 python poseGUI.py

 ### Models
-You can download the models from my baiduyun, or use the pretrained model trained by tf-pose author more details on (https://github.com/ildoonet/tf-pose-estimation/tree/master/models).
+You can download the models from my baiduyun.